 The Fair Housing Laws and Fair Lending Laws make it illegal for persons involved in a housing search to be discriminated against.
 All persons have the legal right to live in the home of his or her choice.
 Landlords, advertisers, appraisers, bankers and home inspectors cannot act in a discriminatory way; they are required to give equal treatment to all home seekers.

 The law prohibits brokers and agents of real estate offices from discriminating, they must treat all customers equally.
-Also, co-ops and condominiums boards cannot discriminate against buyers or sellers.
+Also, co-ops and condominium boards cannot discriminate against buyers or sellers.

 Learn more about housing discrimination